 More Wine Tasting, Please

-If you’re up for another wine tasting, you can check out the tasting room at Niner after brunch.
 Otherwise, a nearby fun place to stop is Peachy Canyon.
 Peachy Canyon is a cute cottage-style winery with a loooooong list of wines that you can sample.
 It’ll be hard to choose!
+You can taste outdoors or at the tasting room inside if the weather isn’t cooperating.

-If you’re up for live music, another alternative is Tooth + Nail Winery, which frequently hosts bands on the weekends.
 The atmosphere at Tooth + Nail is made for lingering, and the labels on the wine are some of the coolest I’ve ever seen.
 Oh, and the building is a castle with its own moat.
 Does it get any more intriguing?
+You’ll leave with some unique photos!

 At either winery, you can toast to a perfect Paso Robles itinerary, and the chance to come back again soon!